ChrisAnd1998/TaskbarXI/README.md

 * Turn the Windows 11 Taskbar into a dock.
 * Turn the tray/clock into a dock.
 * Support multiple monitors.
 * Support sepperate DPI scaling.

+# Features (upcoming)
+* Simple GUI to change the settings.
+* Change taskbar background style and color.
+* Change taskbar style based on maximized windows.